forcedotcom/phoenix/README.md

 ## Installation ##
 * Download the phoenix.jar
 * Put phoenix.jar into the lib directory of each region server for the cluster on which you'd like to use Phoenix.
 It must be on the classpath of HBase.
-* Add the following jars to the classpath of any Phoenix client:
+* Add the phoenix-client.jar to the classpath of any Phoenix client:
-  * phoenix.jar
-  * antlr-3.2.jar
-  * opencsv-2.3.jar
-  * commons-configuration-1.6.jar
-  * commons-io-2.0.1.jar
-  * guava-11.0.2.jar
-  * hadoop-core-1.0.4.jar
-  * hbase-0.94.0-security.jar
-  * jackson-core-asl-1.8.8.jar
-  * jackson-mapper-asl-1.8.8.jar
-  * protobuf-java-2.4.0a.jar
-  * slf4j-api-1.4.3.jar
-  * slf4j-log4j12-1.4.3.jar
-  * zookeeper-3.4.3.jar

 ## Getting Started ##
-A good way to experiment with Phoenix is to download and install a SQL client such as [Squirrel](http://squirrel-sql.sourceforge.net/)
+A good way to experiment with Phoenix is to download and install a SQL client such as [SQuirrel](http://squirrel-sql.sourceforge.net/)

-1. Copy the above Phoenix required client-side jars into the lib directory of Squirrel
+1. Copy the phoenix-client.jar into the lib directory of SQuirrel
-2. Start Squirrel and add new driver to Squirrel (Drivers -> New Driver)
+2. Start SQuirrel and add new driver to Squirrel (Drivers -> New Driver)
 3. In Add Driver dialog box, set Name to Phoenix
 4. Press List Drivers button and jdbc.PhoenixProdEmbeddedDriver should be automatically populated in Class Name textbox.
 Press OK to close this dialog.
 5. Switch to Alias tab and create new Alias (Aliases -> New Aliases)